This article describes system requirements for agentless backups to a Datto appliance.

 You can tell the difference between a MoRefID and a vmID by their format.

-A vmID will not have this prefix.
-For example, 17.
+A vmID will not have a prefix.

 If using a clustered environment: you must connect to the vCenter management server.

 If using a standalone connection to an individual ESXi host: the vmID of any vMotioned virtual machine will change.
 Because the standalone connection only uses the vmID, backups will fail until you determine the replacement vmID value and reassociate the backup chain to it.